srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 	3. while using anonymous object
 **Finalize() Method** : Called before GC
 **Memory leak**:  objects no longer used, unable removed by garbage collector. cause OutOfMemoryError.
 Solution: Memory management tools

 ## Methods
-lines of instruction inside a block with a name and arguement
+> lines of instruction inside a block with a name and arguement

 pass by reference: done by passing object
 **var-arg** :  void methodname(int...a){//use as a[];}

 ## Encapsulation:
+> hiding data

 1. Access Modifiers:
 	i) Public- Any class any package
 	ii) Default- Specific package - default if no specifier mentioned